Sunday, 19 January 2025

 Social media’s role in economic discourse

 In June, Weibo suspended the account of Wu Xiaobo, a notable economic and financial writer.
-Accused of “hyping up the unemployment rate” and “smearing the development of the market”, Wu’s suspension reflects the tightening control over economic discourse on social media.
+Accused of “hyping up the unemployment rate” and “smearing the development of the security market”, Wu’s suspension reflects the tightening control over economic discourse on social media.
 He had nearly 5 million followers at the time of his account suspension.

 Tencent’s strategic shift